ahmdrz/simpletoken/README.md

 ## Simple Token !
-> Generate HMAC based token so easy with simpletoken.
+> Generating HMAC based token is so easy with `simpletoken`..

 #### Installation